Kevin is always reading. When he’s not working on emails, he’s got his phone out, absorbing content.

-- Online Research – go to Amazon or iBooks.
+Online Research – go to Amazon, Barnes and Noble site or iBooks.
 Find a genre and start doing some simple research.
 With the Amazon tracking intelligence, in a matter of moments, you’ll be fed “You May Also Like” recommendations.
 Due to the vastness of the online market, you can find a number of book possibilities without having to go anywhere.

 3. IS THERE ANYTHING I CAN LISTEN TO AUDIBLY?

 I’m a HUGE fan of audio, mostly because of the convenience.
-I’m usually on the move more than I am sitting down, so why not make the movement advantageous for me?
+I’m usually on the move more than I am sitting down, so why not make the movement an advantage for me?

 There are also some great podcasts that can serve as a learning platform.
 They work great because of the shorter length, and you can find specific topics that interest you so you can dive right in and learn.
 If you’re not listening to the Elite Road Warrior Podcast, this is a great place to start!
 Episodes average around 30 minutes so you can get in and out.